Central London Property Trust Ltd v High Trees House Ltd

-Central London Property Trust Ltd v High Trees House Ltd [1947] KB 130 is a famous English contract law decision in the High Court.
-It reaffirmed and extended the doctrine of promissory estoppel in contract law in England and Wales.
-However, the most significant part of the judgment is obiter dicta as it relates to hypothetical facts; that is, the landlord did not seek repayment of the full wartime rent.
+Central London Property Trust Ltd v High Trees House Ltd [1947] KB 130, commonly called High Trees, is a leading opinion in the High Court relating to contract law.
+It reaffirmed and extended the doctrine of promissory estoppel in the contract law of England and Wales.
+However, the most significant part of the judgment is obiter dictum as it relates to hypothetical facts; that is, the landlord did not seek repayment of the full wartime rent.